akamai/terraform-provider-akamai/docs/data-sources/botman_conditional_action.md

 subcategory: Bot Manager
 ---

-# akamai_botman_conditional_action
+# akamai_botman_conditional_action (Beta)

 **Scopes**: Security configuration; conditional action

 Returns information for your conditional actions.
 Conditional actions are actions typically designed to trigger in highly-specific situations.

 Use the `action_id` argument to limit the returned data to information about the specified action.